GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

 **Note**: The output format is different from the previous method of using the functional API.

 The [Notebook](notebooks/decorator_example.ipynb) explains the whole procedure to use this method for the batch prediction.
-Follow [Go thorugh example notebooks using AI Platform Notebooks](index.md#go-thorugh-example-notebooks-using-ai-platform-notebooks) to run the notebook.
+Follow [Go through example notebooks using AI Platform Notebooks](index.md#go-thorugh-example-notebooks-using-ai-platform-notebooks) to run the notebook.

-## Go thorugh example notebooks using AI Platform Notebooks.
+## Go through example notebooks using AI Platform Notebooks.

 1. Open [AI Platform - Notebooks menu](https://console.cloud.google.com/ai-platform/notebooks/) from [Cloud Console](https://console.cloud.google.com).
 2. Launch a new notebook instance by choosing "TensorFlow Enterprise 2.3 without GPUs" for the instance type.
-3. Open JupyterLab and execute the following commond from the JupyterLab terminal.
+3. Open JupyterLab and execute the following command from the JupyterLab terminal.

         curl -OL https://raw.githubusercontent.com/GoogleCloudPlatform/community/master/tutorials/ai-platform-batch-prediction-keras/notebooks/functional_API_example.ipynb
         curl -OL https://raw.githubusercontent.com/GoogleCloudPlatform/community/master/tutorials/ai-platform-batch-prediction-keras/notebooks/decorator_example.ipynb